Rollout guide

 FAQ

-The page should answer the control questions first, then move the reader into the implementation page that matches the actual bottleneck.
+Answer the rollout questions here, then move into the implementation page that matches the next bottleneck.

 Where should a business start with AI workflow automation?